Frequently Asked Questions

 I'm a building owner.
 How can I find someone to conduct a bEQ rating assessment?

-I'm a building assessor.
+I'm a building assessor and/or modeler.
 How do I become ASHRAE-certified?

-Steps to obtain a Building Energy Assessment Professional (BEAP) or Building Energy Modeling Professional (BEMP) certification can be found here.
+Steps to obtain a Building Energy Assessment Professional (BEAP) certification can be found here.
+Steps to obtain a Building Energy Modeling Professional (BEMP) certification can be found here

-What's the cost and what will the owner receive?
+What's the cost to submit for a rating and what will the owner receive?

 The registration fee to receive a bEQ rating is $500.
-This fee, which typically will be included among the fees charged by the certified assessor, covers registration and program administration, will enable the assessor to provide the building owner with:
+This fee, which typically will be included among the fees charged by the qualified practitioner, covers registration and program administration, will enable the assessor to provide the building owner with:

 When is the bEQ registration fee paid?

-Does bEQ registration fee include the professional services fees of the building assessor?
+Does bEQ registration fee include the professional services fees of the qualified practitioner?

-No. The cost of the assessment, including the ASHRAE Level 1 Walk-through Energy Audit, is separate and will be determined by you and the ASHRAE-certified Building Energy Assessment Professional you select.
+No. The cost of conducting the ratings, including the ASHRAE Level 1 Walk-through Energy Audit for the In Operation rating, or the modeling work for the As Designed rating, is separate and will be determined by you and the qualified practitioner you select.

 Can a building owner display the rating?

-Yes, an important incentive of the bEQ program is the ability for owners to display their building's rating based on a professional assessment.
+Yes, an important incentive of the bEQ program is the ability for owners to display their building's rating.
 For each building registered for bEQ, the owner will receive a graphic file that can be used for creation of a plaque suitable for public display.
 For an additional fee, owners may purchase a plaque directly from ASHRAE.
-Contact email@example.com
+Learn more

 What type of buildings qualify for bEQ labeling?

-For a complete list of buildings to which the program applies, please refer to the Median EUI worksheet tab in the bEQ Workbook.
+For a complete list of buildings to which the program applies, please refer to the Median EUI worksheet tab in either of the bEQ Workbooks.
 If you have questions, contact firstname.lastname@example.org

 Is there a discount for submitting more than one building?

-Building owners who submit more than one building through the same energy assessor for bEQ may earn a discount.
+Building owners who submit more than one building for bEQ through the same qualified practitioner may earn a discount.
 Rules apply regarding time frame within which submissions must be made.
+If you have questions, contact email@example.com

 What if my facility gets an unsatisfactory rating?

 Your rating should not be a surprise.
-The completed bEQ workbook will calculate a preliminary rating, so the assessor will be able to advise the building owner of the rating that can be expected.
-That enables an owner prior to submission to decide if they wish to proceed to registration.
-Regardless, bEQ sets itself apart from other labeling programs by providing relevant, detailed feedback on your building's performance, so if you don't receive what you were expecting, you'll have the feedback necessary for attaining a higher rating should you so choose.
+The completed bEQ workbook will calculate a preliminary rating, so the qualified practitioner will be able to advise the building owner of the rating that can be expected.
+That enables an owner to decide prior to submission if they wish to proceed to registration.
+Regardless, bEQ sets itself apart from other programs by providing relevant, detailed feedback on your building's performance, so if you don't receive what you were expecting, you'll have the feedback necessary for attaining a higher rating should you so choose.

 What if I disagree with the rating I receive?

-Issues of this nature should be discussed with your certified assessor.
-If you have questions or comments about the assessment after that, contact email@example.com
+Issues of this nature should be discussed with your qualified practitioner.
+If you have questions or comments about your rating score after that, contact email@example.com

 Is there an option for new buildings?